-COMPLETE THE SUPERVISED CLINICAL PRACTICE (CNSL 594)
+COMPLETE THE SUPERVISED CLINICAL PROFESSIONAL COUNSELING INTERNSHIP (CNSL 594)

-The Supervised Clinical Practice internship (CNSL 594) is the culminating experience in the student's training program.
+The Supervised Clinical Professional Counseling Internship (CNSL 594) is the culminating experience in the student's training program.
 Interns are expected to apply the theories and knowledge learned in the courses to the practical concerns of Clinical Professional Counseling under the supervision of an experienced master's level rehabilitation counselor, mental health counselor, drug and alcohol counselor or clinician.
 The internship involves an agreement between the CCSU Clinical Professional Counseling Program, a cooperating agency, and an advanced graduate student to engage in a mutually beneficial program.